Groups acting on trees with Tits' independence property (P): Examples

 \subsection{Vertex-transitive actions on trees of small degree}

-Since there is a one-to-one correspondence, isomorphism types of local action diagrams can be used to classify isomorphism types of $\propP{}$-closed groups acting on trees.
+Isomorphism types of local action diagrams can be used to classify isomorphism types of $\propP{}$-closed groups acting on trees, via the one-to-one correspondence we have developed.
 This classification is most useful for families of groups acting on trees where the associated local action diagram is `small'.

 Let us consider the special case of a vertex-transitive $\propP{}$-closed group $G$ acting on a locally finite tree $T$.
 The tree is necessarily regular, of some degree $d$; let us write $T = T_d$, to indicate that $T$ is a regular tree of degree $d$.
-In the local action diagram $\Delta = (\Gamma, (X_a),G(v))$ for $(G,T)$, the graph $\Gamma$ has a single vertex $v$; the set $X_v$ has size $d$ and there is a single permutation group $G(v)$, which is defined on $X_v$.
+In the local action diagram $\Delta = (\Gamma, (X_a),G(v))$ for $(T, G)$, the graph $\Gamma$ has a single vertex $v$; the set $X_v$ has size $d$ and there is a single permutation group $G(v)$, which is defined on $X_v$.
 The set $\{X_a \mid a \in A\Gamma\}$ is the partition of $X_v$ into $G(v)$-orbits.
 The only remaining piece of information in the local action diagram is the edge-reversal map $r$ on $\Gamma$; since there is only one vertex, this can be any permutation of $A\Gamma$ whose square is the identity.